Autoratch/Thailand-Olympiad-in-Informatics/README.md

-This is a personal repository.
+This is a personal private repository.